dgoldman-msft/PSServicePrincipal/README.md

 In the above example we will create a new service principal object in the Azure tenant with a display name of 'ExchangeCBAApp', and we are passing in three argeument switches.
 These three switches instuct the PSServicePrincipal module to do the following:

 1. -RegisteredApp will create a registered Azure application (different from an Azure enterprise application).
-2. -Cba will:
+2. -Cba will perform the following steps:
   a.
 Create a Self-Signed certificate (which will be stored locally as uploaded to the newly created Azure application.
 You just supply a DNS name and password for the certificate.
   b.
 Export the certificate (.pfx and .cer) files to your drive.
   c.
-Import the certificate to your local user store.
+Import the certificate to your local user certificate store.
   d.
-Import the certificate information (most importantly the certificate thumbprint) to your newly created registered Azure tenant application.
+Import the certificate thumbprint to your newly created registered Azure tenant application.
   e.
-Apply the necessary rights (Exchange.ManageAsApp) permissions to your application.
+Apply the necessary api rights (Exchange.ManageAsApp) permissions to your application.
+(This is needed for unattended automation)
 3. -CreateSingleObjectCreate will make sure we create a single service princiapl object (different from batch creation).

-> This will allow for a local interact PowerShell session to conect to Exchange Online via CBA.
-If you intent is to use unattended automation wou will need to copy the certificate to computer's localMachine certificate store.
+> This will allow for a local interactive PowerShell session to connect to Exchange Online via CBA.
+If you intent is to use unattended automation you will need to copy the certificate from the local user certificate store to the computer's localMachine certificate store.

-The last step you need to do is manually log in to your Azure portal and do the following for verification:
+The last step you need to do is manually verify the settings and grant consent to the application to allow access.

 1. Select the 'Azure Active Directory' option
 2. Select 'App Registrations'